Plus or Minus Thirty Seconds: Time & Watches

 Final Thoughts

-I may not be a collector in the traditional sense, but each of my watches carry a story.
-Some remind me of the places I’ve been.
+Ultimately, watches are just a chunk of metal that does something your phone already does better.
+After keeping the time, my main requirement of a watch is to carry a story.
+Some remind me of where I’ve been.
 Others were gifts from people I love.
-A couple have seen real action in a combat zone, but they have all seen some kind of “action”, whether in the field, on a campus, or family time.
-For me, my watch is a representation of time and showing up when I say I will.
+A couple have seen real action in a combat zone, but all of them have seen some kind of action, whether in the field, in the classroom, or during time spent with family.